 In our first session, I will explain to you how we would generally work together, as well as asking you some questions about your history and experiences.
 I will outline my policies and practices (such as ethics, cancellation, confidentiality and payment), and provide you with space to ask me any questions.
 I recognise that it can be daunting to choose a therapist and the process can feel mysterious or unclear.
 I will do everything I can to make my approach clear so you can make an informed decision about whether you’d like to work with me on an ongoing basis.

 A session would typically involve some client-centred humanistic counselling (talking together), followed by a short meditation, an art process which I explain to you and will help you get started on, and then more talking as we ‘amplify’ your impressions of the artwork and apply it to your life, situation or issue.

-I am a Member of the Australian Association of Holistic and Transpersonal Counsellors – we employ therapeutic methods that address our human potential for healing and integration on multiple levels.
+I am a Member of the association called Holistic Therapists Australia – we employ therapeutic methods that address our human potential for healing and integration on multiple levels.
 These include the mental, emotional, embodied, social, cultural and spiritual dimensions of our lived experience.
 In applying these methods, I will establish a therapeutic relationship in which you, as a client, are empowered to utilise your own intuitive knowledge to regulate both the pace and direction of healing.

 I’m not happy with the art therapy I received, what can I do about it?

 The Code of Conduct for unregistered health practitioners (which includes mental health professionals, community health services, health education services and many others) sets out what you can expect from your provider.
 If you are concerned about the health service that was provided to you or your next of kin, talk to the practitioner immediately (in this case that would be me).
 In most cases the health service provider will try to resolve them.

 If you are not satisfied with the provider’s response, contact the Inquiry Service of